fablabbcn/fablabbcn-legacy-web/_posts/news-post/2016-01-25-minimakersfaire.md

 ### Let’s check out what’s coming next!

-Barcelona Mini Makers Faire 2016 is the creators, inventors, designers and makers community gathering of the year.
+Barcelona Mini Maker Faire 2016 is the creators, inventors, designers and makers community gathering of the year.

 &nbsp;

 ## What you are going to find

-This edition of the Mini Makers Faire will host different activities merging new technologies, interactive demonstrations, new materials, community building and much more!
+This edition of the Mini Maker Faire will host different activities merging new technologies, interactive demonstrations, new materials, community building and much more!

 &nbsp;